rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 A first project of MLZoomcamp.
 This repo is served with purpose of demonstration how far we utilise what we have learned until week 7.

+## 1) Introduction
+### Problem Context

+This midterm project covers the application of machine learning in the case of heart failure and how existing studies elaborate the assessment of machine learning prediction to patients’ survival from cardiovascular morbid.
+Chicco and Jurman (2020) proposed supervised learning techniques for predicting patient survival suffered from heart failure: logistic regression, random forest, xgboost, decision tree, support vector machine, artificial neural network, k-nearest neighbors, gradient boosting, and naïve bayes.
+Further analysis on medical features using statistical tests such as Mann-Whitney, Pearson, and Chi-square demonstrated the most significant features contributing to patient survival: Serum creatinine and ejection fraction.

+Heart failure is a common part of heart disorders along with coronary heart disease, cerebrovascular disease, atrial fibrillation, cardiac arrest, and other pathology types.
+A person who suffers from heart failure could experience the enlargement of heart muscles that reduces flexibility required for blood pumping, causing the failure in fulfilling the balance of blood supply and demand (Ahmad et al., 2017).

+To achieve the objective of this project, models are selected to learn medical conditions and build generalization and prediction capability based upon those features: decision tree, random forest and XGBoost.
+A Metric used to assess prediction capabilities is ROC-AUC.

 ### Dataset Description